shinelink/shinelink.github.io/index.md

 ## Data processing
 Data can be obtained from <a href='https://www.fludb.org/brc/influenza_sequence_search_segment_display.spg?method=ShowCleanSearch&decorator=influenza'>Influenza Research Database (IRD)</a> in e.g. fasta format and use the Biopython package (<a href='http://biopython.org/DIST/docs/tutorial/Tutorial.html'>Tutorial</a>) to process the downloaded sequence data.

-I will use the approach stated by Eric Ma who uses deep learning & genotype network-based system for predicting new influenza protein sequences.
+I use the approach stated by Eric Ma who uses deep learning & genotype network-based system for predicting new influenza protein sequences.
+You can check out details at <a href='https://fluforecaster.herokuapp.com/'>HeroKu</a> and the code <a href='https://github.com/ericmjl/flu-sequence-predictor/'>here</a>.

 ## Useful links